 Welding, Cutting, and Brazing

-This section highlights OSHA standards, preambles to final rules (background to final rules), Federal Registers (rules, proposed rules, and notices), directives (instructions for compliance officers), and standard interpretations (official letters of interpretation of the standards) related to welding, cutting, and brazing.
+This section highlights OSHA standards, preambles to final rules (background to final rules), Federal Register notices (rules, proposed rules, and notices), directives (instructions for compliance officers), and letters of interpretation (official letters of interpretation of the standards) related to welding, cutting, and brazing.

 General Industry (29 CFR 1910)